Toes in the Sand 2019

 *Program objectives are subject to change

-Barry University School of Podiatric Medicine is approved by the Council on Podiatric Medical Education as a sponsor of continuing education in podiatric medicine.
-The 2018 Toes in the Sand Conference offers 10 Continuing Education Contact Hours to licensed Podiatrists.
+Barry University School of Podiatric Medicine is approved by the Council on Podiatric Medical Education as a provider of continuing education in podiatric medicine.
+Barry University has approved the 2019 Toes in the Sand Conference for a maximum of 10 continuing education contact hours.

 Barry University School of Podiatric Medicine, in accordance with accreditation requirements, will disclose any significant financial interest or other relationship with the manufacturer(s) of any commercial product(s) and/or provider(s) of commercial services discussed in an education presentation and with any commercial supporters of the activity.